tangshuang/tyshemo/docs/type.md

 ## Type

 As the basic class, `Type` is container which is based on prototype.
-You should pass prototypes into `Type` to initialize.

 ```js
 const SomeType = new Type(String)